Have the freshest free hiking tips sent to you each month!

 Here's the bottom line when considering best backpacking tents:

-In order to perform well for you, your shelter needs functional construction:
+In order to perform well for you, your shelter needs well designed functional construction:

-Let's take a brief look at some of these essential features.
+Let's take a brief look at some of these essential features so you're armed with knowledge as you go in search of the best backpacking tents.

 Which footprint will give you maximum room for your plans?